hitsz-ids/duetector/README.md

 ### Analyzing with analyzer

-We provide an [Analyzer](https://duetector.readthedocs.io/en/latest/analyzer/index.html) that can query the data in storage, here we provide a [user case](./docs/usercases/simplest-open-count/README.md)
+We provide an [Analyzer](https://duetector.readthedocs.io/en/latest/analyzer/index.html) that can query the data in storage, try it in [user case](./docs/usercases/simplest-open-count/README.md)

 ### Using duetector server